htjb/my_first_nre/README.md

 Trying to build a neural ratio estimator from scratch and apply it to a simple three parameter problem fitting a noisy straight line.

-It seems to be doing a good job (see figure)!
+It seems to be doing a good job!
 Although I'm not too sure how well the network is trained.

 Inspired by the discussions at this [conference](https://www.kicc.cam.ac.uk/events/kavli-science-themed-meetings/astrostatistics-and-astro-machine-learning).